 It would be nice if we always knew the morally right thing to do, if our choices and commitments were painted in stark black and white.
 Unfortunately life is full of gray areas, including situations in which all the choices that confront us seem morally problematic, in which all the people who surround us seem composed of equal parts good and evil.
-Join John and Ken as they explore the extent to which reality confronts us with moral dilemmas and moral ambiguity with Walter Sinnott-Armstrong from Dartmouth College.
+John and Ken explore the extent to which reality confronts us with moral dilemmas and moral ambiguity with Walter Sinnott-Armstrong from Dartmouth College.

 What is a dilemma?
 A situation in which you have to do two things but you can't do both.
 What is special about moral dilemmas?
 Do moral dilemmas stem from different sources of value?
 John introduces the guest, Walter Sinnott-Armstrong, professor at Dartmouth.
 Sinnott-Armstrong thinks that Judith Miller's case did not involve a moral dilemma.
 How far do Miller's obligations extend?
 Would she have to endure torture?
 Sinnott-Armstrong thinks the most compelling kinds of dilemmas involve symmetric obligations, conflicting, identical obligations to two parties.